 In The Kitchen: thyme is an amazing all-rounder herb for savory dishes.
 From chicken, fish, pork, eggs and tomato sauce dishes, the list is endless.
 Versatile thyme provides enhanced flavor to sauces, stews, soups and more.

 These herbs do not require large amounts of water.
 If you live in a climate with regular rain, that may be all these plants require.
 In times of drought or very dry climates, water may only be required weekly or when soil is entirely dry.

 You can check the soil 1-2 inches below the surface if it feels dry, it’s time for watering.
 Let the soil dry between watering and remember these herbs grow well in dry conditions.

 You can use this water gauge to measure the moisture in the soil.

 Even in dry conditions, you can still plant and enjoy food from your garden.
-Not only are they attractive in the garden, but these four drought hardy herbs are easy herbs to grow and will bring amazing flavor to your home-cooked meals.
+Not only are they attractive in the garden, but these drought resistant herbs are really easy herbs to grow.
 So why not be self-sufficient in one or all of these herbs in your garden at home?

 Water Gauge – measure the soil moisture level.

 Liquid Fish Fertilizer – support newly planted herbs with a liquid fertilizer.